Savers, brace for additional interest rate hikes.

-Mark Vermillion, a certified financial planner professional with JGC Wealth Management in Salem, Oregon, recommends grouping assets into buckets based on when you plan to spend them.
+Mark Vermillion, certified financial planner with JGC Wealth Management in Salem, Oregon, recommends grouping assets into buckets based on when you plan to spend them.
 If you have funds you intend to save for at least five years, he suggests finding ways to hedge against inflation.

 Building a portfolio of stocks, real estate, commodities and bonds outside of your government-insured deposit accounts often is the best way to do that.

 Whatever strategy you use, it’s important to diversify.